 - 1 teaspoon honey

 - Warm tortillas.
-Add the sardines (without the oil), spinach, avocado, and tomatoes.
+Add the sardines (without the oil), spinach, tomatoes and avocado (if using).

 - Add the mustard, honey, and salt to a small bowl and stir together.
 Add the reserved oil, and stir again.

 - Pour the dressing into the wrap, and serve immediately.